FM Dojo — User Guide

 FMDojo Plugin

 The FMDojo plugin is a FileMaker Pro plugin for macOS and Windows that connects your FileMaker files directly to FMDojo.
-The Mac build supports Apple Silicon and Intel Macs, and the Windows build supports 64-bit FileMaker Pro on Windows.
+The Mac build supports Apple Silicon, Intel Macs, and macOS Tahoe, and the Windows build supports 64-bit FileMaker Pro on Windows.
 It replaces the FM Clipboard Helper file — everything it could do, plus more.

 Installation